wtarreau/bootterm/README.md

 Example of capture with line-relative timestamps, showing a kernel decompression time of 1.27 second:
 ![capture](doc/kernel-boot.png)

+In addition, timestamps may also be temporarily enabled on the terminal by pressing 'T' after the escape character.
+The timestamp mode configured above will be used, except if not set, in which  case the absolute mode will be used.
+It is important to understand that timestamps on a terminal will quickly cause trouble on the output since the terminal and the application are seeing different contents and positions.
+It can be convenient to observe boot times for example, but should be disabled when starting any interactive application (e.g. an editor).

 ### Changing the escape character